 Using images takes advantage of research that shows people respond better to visuals than text.
 Images also have the advantage of communicating an emotion and connecting in a very simple way.

 Also check to make sure that you are compressing your images so that they load quickly.
-There are a variety of plug ins that can help, including Hummingbird (LINK) or Kraken (LINK).
+There are a variety of plug ins that can help, including Hummingbird or Kraken.

 Call to action